Buying property in Algiers?

 Are home prices above the long-term average in Algiers as of 2026?

-As of early 2026, prices in the premium Algiers communes are likely above long-run affordability norms, though pinpointing a precise "cycle top" is difficult because Algeria does not have a widely accessible, official transaction-based home price index like some OECD countries.
+As of early 2026, residential property prices in Algiers in the premium communes are likely above their long-run affordability norms, though calling a precise "percentage above trend" is difficult because Algeria does not publish a standardized, transaction-based home price index like OECD countries do.

 Get fresh and reliable information about the market in Algiers